RadicalRohit/RadicalRohit/README.md

 ===============

 Hello World, I'm Creative Technologist.
-My curiosity and passion is into solving computational and environmental challenges.
+My curiosity and passion are for solving computational and environmental challenges.

-## 👨🏻‍💻 8 YEARS of Designing & Developing Digital and few Physical Products.
+## 👨🏻‍💻 8 YEARS of Experience in Designing & Developing Digital and Physical Products.

 ### Creative Technologist and Owner
 **[Radical Sphere](https://www.RadicalSphere.com/)** | Pune, India | 2015 - Present